Group Leader Adolescents

 Clare joined the 2000 stories team in 2019 as a project assistant.
 She has completed a Masters in Clinical Psychology and will be working as a general psychologist from 2020.
 Clare has a passion for working with infants, children, adolescents, and families.
 She has a particular interest in infant mental health, as well as understanding intergenerational patterns of mental health and wellbeing.

 Esther began working with the 2000 Stories team in 2019.
 Previously she has worked across a variety of social research projects including population health, rehabilitation, healthcare provider experiences and mental health.
-She has a Master of Criminology and a particularly interest in research methods.
+She has a Master of Criminology and a particular interest in research methods.
 Esther is passionate about being part of the research process that informs prevention programs and policy change.